maximebf/gousse.js/README.md

 });
 ```

-Workers can also send messages to the browser tab using `gousse.worker.send(data)`.
+Workers can also send messages to the browser tab using `gousse.worker.send(data)` (The `gousse` object must be used, no global imports in workers).
 You can listen to these messages in the main thread:

 ```js
 const fetchInWorker = worker(function(url) {